Syracuse University: Campus food

 The university's five dining halls, thirteen cafes, and two food courts serve thousands of students every day.
 In 2022, The Daily Orange reported the per meal cost of the meal plan was $19.59.
 The Ernie Davis dining hall was built in 2009.
 It has been recognized for its architecture and named one of the best dining halls in the United States.
 Syracuse's food program is managed by the university rather than a third party vendor.
 In 2022, Food Management reported the university had 6,844 students enrolled in its daily meal plans.
 In 2014, Food Management reported the university had 8,108 students enrolled in its daily meal plans.
 Since 2017, the university has received an A+ grade from PETA and been included on the organization's Dean's List of schools in the "vanguard" of vegan cuisine.
-The Kimmel food court, with restaurants that included Burger King and Dunkin, closed in 2021 after the Schine Student Center reopened after renovations.
+The Kimmel food court closed in 2021 after the Schine Student Center reopened after renovations.

 A student-run chapter of the Food Recovery Network donates about 70 pounds of leftover food each day to food banks.
 During the fall 2021 semester, the program donated more than 5,000 pounds of food.
 However, a 2022 Daily Orange report found more than 230 pounds of food still goes to waste each day.
 In 2010, the dining halls began collecting food waste to be turned into compost with the Onondaga County Resource Recovery Agency.
 Two student-run food pantries operate on campus, one in Hendricks Chapel and one on South Campus.
 The pantries are supplemented by a garden that produced 450 pounds of fresh produce in 2020.

 Journalist and alumna Avery Yale Kamila reported the dining halls stopped serving veal in 1991, following student protests, and at the time served soy milk, veggie burgers, and vegan casseroles.
-Alumnus and former basketball player Matt Roe, who played for the Orange in 1986-1989, told The Athletic in 2020 when asked about Syracuse food memories that "Everything on campus was good.
+Alumnus and former basketball player Matt Roe, who played for the Orange in 1986–1989, told The Athletic in 2020 when asked about Syracuse food memories that "Everything on campus was good.
 Sometimes Shaw Dining Hall was decent."